Shubham-Singla259/Application-Tracking-System-ATS-/README.md

 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 📧 Contact

-For any inquiries or feedback, please contact [aayushigoyal327@gmail.com](mailto:aayushigoyal327@gmail.com).
+For any inquiries or feedback, please contact [shubhamsingla259@gmail.com](mailto:shubhamsingla259@gmail.com).